1996 Amarnath Yatra tragedy

-Amarnath Yatra tragedy (1996) is referred to the deaths of over 250 pilgrims in 1996 in Jammu and Kashmir state in India due to bad weather.
-The pilgrims were on annual pilgrimage (Yatra) to Amarnath shrine.
+Amarnath Yatra tragedy (1996) refers to the deaths of over 250 pilgrims in 1996 in Jammu and Kashmir state in India due to poor weather.
+The pilgrims were on the annual pilgrimage (Yatra) to Amarnath shrine.

 The number of pilgrims in 1992 reached 50,000.
-The first attack against the pilgrims happened in 1993, that year Pakistan-based Harkat-ul-Ansar had announced a ban due to demolition of Babri Masjid.
+The first attack against the pilgrims happened in 1993, the same year the Pakistan-based Harkat-ul-Ansar had announced a ban due to demolition of the Babri Masjid.
 The pilgrimage however passed off mostly peacefully.

 In 1994-5 and 1998, the group again announced a ban on the annual Amarnath yatra.
 In 1996 the militants had assured that they would not interfere.